carat25/PokerHandSorter/README.md

 # PokerHandSorter
+A CLI program created using node.js and javascript.

 # Running the CLI program
 To run the CLI program, check that you are in the right directory.
 Then type "node index.js" in your terminal.